Kent Public Library Referendum

-Kent Public Library board members and other volunteers are now collecting signatures from Kent registered voters on petitions to put a referendum question on library funding on the ballot in November.
+Kent Public Library board members would like to thank the over 900 people who signed petitions to put a referendum question on library funding on the ballot in November.
 In the last 13 years, inflation has increased by 22%, while the library appropriation from the Town of Kent has increased by only 1/2 of 1%.
 The library board has worked hard to contain costs but feels that it is now necessary to approach Kent voters for an increase.
 The referendum will ask for an average increase of $6.01 per household based on an average home value of $255,000.
 This will bring the amount the average Kent household spends in taxes for the library from $80.15 up to $86.16 per year.
-The petition asks only that the library Board’s funding request be put on the ballot.
-The voters will then have the opportunity to vote for or against it in November.
-The Library Board has until June 18 to collect at least 700 signatures.

 Library Trustee Beth Herr stated that “the library is a vital hub for our community.
 Keeping it adequately funded assures fine programing, accessible services, and makes Kent more attractive to newcomers.”

 Library Treasurer Otto Rominino added that “it’s great to see so many parents bring their preschoolers for “Story Time” at the Kent Public Library.
 That’s where learning begins.”